 Are any countries excluded from your Global Plan coverage?

-Coverage applies when you are more than 150 miles from home.
+Coverage applies when you are more than 150 miles from home (U.S. Residents) or outside your home country (non U.S. residents).
 Certain countries may have restrictions on arranging services for medical transport in some instances, and services are not guaranteed.
-These countries currently include Algeria, Chad, Chechnya, Congo DR, Iran, Ivory Coast, Liberia, North Korea, Palestinian Territories, Sierra Leone, Republic of South Sudan, Republic of Sudan, Syria and Somalia and is subject to change.
+These countries currently include Algeria, Chad, Chechnya, Congo DR, Cuba, Iran, Ivory Coast, Liberia, North Korea, Palestinian Territories, Sierra Leone, Republic of South Sudan, Republic of Sudan, Syria and Somalia and is subject to change.

 Our “Mexico Only” plans provide coverage for evacuations from Mexico to the USA or Canada only.